Burglary Attorney in Ocean and Monmouth County NJ

 What is the difference between a third-degree and a second-degree burglary offense?

-In the case that someone enters another’s a property with the intention of stealing or committing another crime, this is considered a third-degree offense, which is the most minor of burglary charges.
+If someone enters another’s a property to steal or commit another crime, this is considered a third-degree offense, which is the most minor of burglary charges.
 Penalties for a third-degree burglary offense are up to $15,000 and up to 5 years in prison.

-According to the New Jersey Graves Act of 2008, if a person is found to be in possession of a firearm at the time of the incident and is successfully charged with second-degree burglary, they will have to serve a full 85 percent of their sentence before they become eligible for parole.
+According to the New Jersey Graves Act of 2008, if a person is found to have a firearm at the time of the incident and is successfully charged with second-degree burglary, they will have to serve a full 85 percent of their sentence before they become eligible for parole.

 The Merger Doctrine

 Burglary is a crime for which there are often accompanying charges.
 Whether or not more than one charge is filed depends on the intent and execution of the burglary.
 For example, theft, robbery, and even assault with a deadly weapon often accompany the burglary.
 When there is more than one charge, the lesser charge is usually merged into the greater charge.
 For example, if someone was to break the lock on a garage and enter to steal a lawnmower, the defendant could be charged with third-degree burglary (because of the absence of harm or threat thereof to another individual), breaking and entering, and theft.
 However, in many cases, due to the Merger Doctrine, the breaking and entering and theft charges would be tossed out in service of the more serious second-degree burglary charge.
 There are, however, cases in which law enforcement will file multiple charges against a defendant involved in a burglary instead of merging charges.
 This is usually in an attempt to dissuade a defendant from engaging in such illegal activities in the future.

 What do I do if I have been charged with burglary?